A very easy recipe for a tender and fluffy keto chocolate chip cake, made with almond flour and sweetened with stevia.

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Scatter the chocolate chips on top.
+Scatter the chocolate chips on top.
+Then gently press on them with your hand.

 Can I use another sweetener instead of stevia?